 Client Intake Form

-Our registered psychologists provide counselling psychology and support with various mental health issues and mental support services.
-Our clinic offers online therapy options that allow our registered clinical psychologists to provide therapy both in the clinic and online.
+Our registered psychologists in Edmonton provide counselling psychology and support with various mental health issues and mental support services.
+Our clinic offers virtual therapy options that allow our registered clinical psychologists to provide therapy both in the clinic and online.
 Learn more about online counselling by contacting our clinic to complete a phone consultation.
 Do you have access to extended health benefits with mental health benefits?
 Our clinic provides direct billing to the majority of health benefits providers.

 Who our psychology clinic supports:

 - Young Adult, Youth and Adolescent Psychology Services